SharonLagat/E-Schools-Ke/Readme.md

 I used 000webhost to host the web app.
 Luckily it allows to access database through its own host/ phpmyadmin so i provided the db name, username and password and used php functions to connect to that database.

-## Service worker , manifest, offline
+## Service worker , manifest, offline, security headers and webpack

-## Security headers , webpack
+I used composer for the libraries in my php project.
+There's a service worker and manifest.json too.

+## Demo